Image: @trinitialysse via @hennasooq

 If you are unfamiliar with the use of henna for natural hair color, you might have a few questions.
 While the use of henna is nothing new, it has become more popular over the years.
 Let's take a closer look at this topic to help you decide if it's worth the hype.

 Henna is used for a few reasons.
 It is used primarily as a natural dyeing agent to achieve red tones.
 It can also be used to darken hair without chemicals.
-In addition to being used to color hair, henna has been reported to leave hair softer, smoother, and stronger than before.
+In addition to being used to color hair, henna is used as a mask to leave hair softer, smoother, and stronger than before.

-When looking at whether the above claims are true, there are few things to keep in mind.
+There are few things to keep in mind when using henna to color hair.
 While the use of henna as a natural hair dye is better than using one rife with chemicals, it can really only give you a red shade.
 If you want to lighten hair, it won't work for that effect.
 In fact, the more henna you use, the darker the shade of red will become — even to where the red becomes more of an undertone.
 But it won't lighten your strands at all.
 It is also worth noting that many users report that henna shades can be a bit inconsistent depending on the light.
 For example, your hair may look to be a burgundy shade in one type of lighting and more of a copper red under other lighting.